 $1000 Invested In This Stock Over The Last 15 Years, Would Be Worth This Much

-West Pharmaceutical Servs (NYSE:WST) has outperformed the market over the past 15 years by 12.76% on an annualized basis.
+Morningstar (NASDAQ:MORN) has outperformed the market over the past 15 years by 30.85% on an annualized basis.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.